-Putting together a homeowner association meeting agenda can seem like a challenging task, but it doesn’t have to be.
+Putting together a homeowner or condo association meeting agenda can seem like a challenging task, but it doesn’t have to be.
 The hard part is figuring out what you’re going to say during the meeting, so if you have that down then creating the agenda will be easy.
 Since HOA meetings are generally open to the public, creating a set agenda is a useful tool for directing the open meeting and discussing all appropriate matters with the public before moving onto the executive session.

 Law requires that HOA boards take meeting minutes during board meetings.
 But, it is also important for the board’s process and sanity to keep everything documented.
 For instance, meeting minutes are helpful when board members debate and come to a misunderstanding about a particular topic.
 Members can refer back to the minutes to recall what was actually said.
 This way the facts are always out on the table.
 The “art” of taking minutes is something all board members should be knowledgeable about.
 So, here are a few tips to mastering HOA board meeting minutes.